arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Implement a method to generate a consistent emoji for each user based on their ID, to distinguish users with the same name.
-Fix name undefined on room user list during auto-logout.
+Make each name on room users list have a different color and a status visual indicator to its side.

 // Done today

-Make each name on room users list have a different color and a status visual indicator to its side.
+Add top margin to the status visual indicator on the room users for alignment.
+Conditionally load the status indicator and user names based on authentication status to prevent visual glitches.
+Implement a check when sending a new message and update the local online users list if the count differs from the socket's.